 For instructions on how to use the XML Registry to configure transforming options, see Section 9.2.1, "Configuring a Parser or Transformer Other Than the Default."

 Using the Streaming API for XML (StAX)

-The following sections describe how to use the Streaming API for XML to parse and generate XML documents:
+This chapter describes how to use the Streaming API for XML (StAX) to parse and generate XML documents.